mikemacgregor/node-api-react-client-apps-project/README.md

 # Draft Anything App ...

-## grand plans, but really only a football player admin portal at this point (Dec 18, 20)
+<strong>grand plans, but really only a football player admin portal at this point (Dec 18, 20)</strong>

 The description of the app idea is on the homepage of the client.
 Unfortunately, it doesn't do all of that (yet?)